RolnickLab/SDMPartialLabels/data_processing/ebutterfly_data_preparation/README.md

 * Then, we prepare two versions of the dataset explained below.

 ## Unifying species between SatButterfly-v1 and SatButterfly-v2:
 Species observed were different between SatButterfly-v1 and SatButterfly-v2.
 So, after clustering and preparing final hotspots, and before preparing final targets, we took the intersection of the 2 species lists and ended up with a unified species list for butterflies.
-We also filtered out species with frequency less than 100, resulting in 172 species.
+We also filtered out species with less than 100 occurrences, resulting in 172 species.

 Final species list contains: species that have appeared at least 100 times across the dataset, and appeared in both versions of the dataset

 - `intersection_species_list.txt`: 601 species
-- `intersection_species_list_frequency_ge100.txt`: 172 species
+- `intersection_species_list_occurrences_ge100.txt`: 172 species (final for our experiments)
 - `union_species_list.txt`: all species that occur in both versions
-- `union_species_list_frequency_ge100.txt`: all species that occur in both versions, with frequenecy >= 100
+- `union_species_list_occurrences_ge100.txt`: all species that occur in both versions, with >= 100 occurrences

 # Data preparation:
 ## SatButterfly-v1: